Suunto Race 2 Review – All you need to know – Tested

 Race 2 is foremost a sports first, and ‘smarts’ second.

-The sports features are excellent and, for the first time, have eliminated a couple of longstanding annoyances experienced by triathletes using the watch for more advanced training scenarios.
+The sports features are excellent and, for the first time, have eliminated a couple of longstanding annoyances for triathletes using the watch in more advanced training scenarios.
 A similar argument applies to the improvements to maps and navigation.

 These watches offer all the features that most people ever really need.
 There are just a few little omissions that reviewers like me might dwell on too much as we compare to other brands’ alternatives.

 If you are a triathlete, occasional adventurer, or runner of any sort, then Suunto Race 2 is a sound choice.
-The third-party app and connected sports ecosystem are excellent and similar in many ways to what Garmin offers—ahead of Coros, Apple, and Polar.
+The third-party app and connected sports ecosystem are excellent and, in many ways, similar to what Garmin offers—ahead of Coros, Apple, and Polar.
 The smartphone partner app is one of the best, and the watch, in my opinion, looks the best.
+Heart rate performance, less so, and I always recommend a chest strap for anyone seeking accuracy.

 Race 2 would be an even easier recommendation if they’d kept the price unchanged.

 It’s still a recommendation, though, as is the Suunto platform.
-If you’re going to jump on board, Race 2 makes sense as it has the hardware base for future feature additions, which are coming.
+If you’re going to jump on board, Race 2 makes sense, as it has the hardware base for future feature additions that are coming.

 Sources and Resources